-The process included an intensive two day preparatory phase at C.M.A.I. headquarters, followed by field visits to projects to study and sample ground realities.
+The process included an intensive two day preparatory phase at CMAI headquarters, followed by field visits to projects to study and sample ground realities. (refer Appendix 'A ́.)

-- Refer Appendix 'A'

-PREPARATORY PHASE :
+PREPARATORY PHASE:

-During this phase, discussions with key persons in C.M.A.I., dealing with the CSCD project took place, and one of the CSCD project Managers who visited CMAI was also interviewed.
+During this phase, discussions with key persons in CMAI, dealing with the CSCD project took place, and one of the CSCD Project Managers who visited CMAI was also interviewed.

-In addition, all files and documents relating to the CSCD project were perused for information helpful to the study.

-- Appendix 'B' for list of documents / papers perused.
+In addition, all files and documents relating to the CSCD project were perused for information helpful to the Study.
+(Appendix 'B ́ for list of documents/papers perused)

-An understanding of the CSCD project obtained from the above interactions as follows :-
+An understanding of the CSCD project obtained from the above interactions as follows;

 The essential objectives of the CSCD project focusing on women and children was translated into a project-model.
-The plan offers 3 years of active support from the C.M.A.I. after which the process is expected to be self-sustaining.
+The plan offers 3 years of active support from the CMAI after which the process is expected to be self-sustaining.

-This project model at micro level is expected to
+This project model at micro level is expected to:

-- cater to a population of 3000 to 5000 where upto 150 pregnancies would occur in a year and these to be seen through safe deliveries and the survival of the approximately as children for a period of 2 years. - One CHV per 1900 population is identified for the health work involved, with a project manager taking overall responsibility for the CHV's work in the total population.
+- cater to a population of 3000 to 5000 where all 150 pregnancies in a year are to be seen through safe deliveries and the survival of all the children born for a period of 2 years. - one CHV per 1000 population is identified for the health work involved, with a project manager taking overall responsibility for the CHV's work in the total population.

-The components of the project are,
+The components of the project are;

-- 1. Identification of expectant mothers and provision of ANC Services. - 2.
+- Identification of expectant mothers and provision of ANC services. - 2.
 Assurance of safe deliveries to all expectant mothers, and - 3.
 Assurance of normal growth and development of all children under 2 years of age through appropriate services so that each new-born can live upto 2 years.

-CMAI's Child Survival Development Programme involves the following activities :
+CMAI's Child Survival Development Programme involves the following activites:

-- 1. Identify interested Church related development programmes keen on introducing a health component and taking up this CNAI Scheme. - 2.
+- 1. Identify interested Church related development programmes keen on introducing a health component and taking up this CMAI Scheme. - 2.
 Through CMAI's programme development and advisory services to assist potential implementing agencies with application and preparation for implementation.
-This will include site Weth by programme implementing staff.
-CMAI - 3.
-Each implementing agency who gets awarded a grant from CMAI under this scheme would be expected to - a.
-Identify the local community to be served (about 3000 5000 population). - b.
-Give special attention to women and children.
-This would include Ante-natal care, child health and family welfare services. - c.
-Follow up between 100 150 children born in the community frommother's pregnancy to second birthday ensuring there is proper nutrition, education and health education to mothers and immunization coverage for mothers and children. - d.
-Develop simple, community based primary health care services that emphasizes FICMA (F : Family Welfare, I : Immunization, O : Oral rehydration, N : Nutrition of women and children and A : Vitamin A). - 4.
-CHAI will provide advisory and follow up services to implementing agencies which includes training, monitoring, evaluation and financial support.
-Each project will be followed up for at least 2 years.
+This will include site visits by programme staff of CMAI. - 3.
+Each implementing agency who gets awarded a grant from CMAI under this scheme would be expected to, - a) Identify the local community to be served (about 3000 5000 population). - b) Give special attention to women and children.
+This would include Ante-natal care, child health and family welfare services. - c) Follow up all 150 children born in the community from mother's pregnancy to second birthday ensuring there is proper nutrition, education and health education to mothers and immunization coverage for mothers and children.

+- d) Develop simple, community based primary health care services that emphasises FIONA (F : Family Welfare, I : Immunization, O : Oral rehydration, N : Nutrition of women and children and A : Vitatim A). - 4.
+CMAI will provide advisory and follow up services to implementing agencies which includes training, monitoring, evaluation and financial support.
+Each project will be followed up for at least 2 years

-Implementation of the CSCD programme :
+Implementation of the CSCD Programme:

-The CMAI started the CSCD programme in 1987 by inviting Christian/ Social agencies working with people and interested in including community health in their range of activities.
+The CMAI started the CSCD programme in 1987 by inviting Christian/Social agencies working with people and interested in including Community Health in their range of activities.

-The implementation of the project started in 1988 with Fifty-two (52) micro-projects approved and selected for CSCD intervention.
-Twenty (20) projects did not fulfil the requisite criteria and were not accepted of the total of Seventy-two (72) applications.
+The implementation of the project started in 1988 with Fifty-two (52) m cro-projects approved and selected for CSCD intervention.
+Twenty (20) projects did not fulfill the requisite criteria and were not accepted of the total of Seventy-two (72) applications.